Anuraj-dev/Snake-game/README.md

 ## 📖 Introduction

-Welcome to my upgraded Snake Game!
+Welcome to my Snake Game!
 This modern take on the classic arcade game features multiple difficulty levels, bonus food, and visual effects.
 Control a snake to eat food, grow longer, and chase high scores while avoiding collisions with walls or yourself.

 ## 🎮 Game Features